javier/questdb-beam/java/README.md

 to be [in nanoseconds](https://questdb.io/docs/reference/clients/java_ilp/).
 If your epoch for the designated timestamp is in milliseconds, you can call `setDesignatedTimestampMs` and it will be converted.

+Deduplication can optionally be done.
+It is controlled by the parameters `withDeduplicationEnabled`, `withDeduplicationByValue`, and `withDeduplicationDurationMillis` (defaults to 1000L).

 ```
 static class LineToMapFn extends DoFn<String, QuestDbRow> {